itzsarahhx3/Calculator-app/README.md

 # Calculator App

-Four operations are supported by this calculator: addition, subtraction, multiplication, division.
+This calculator are supported by 4 operations: addition, subtraction, multiplication, division.
 It also supports positive, negative, decimal numbers, and parentheses.

 <img src="./public/calculator.png" width="300">